Niry08/random_web_sites/README.md

 - You can modify the list of website for your own utilisation

 ## Usage
-Go to randomwebsites.zapto.org, and have fun - or download the folder and use it in local.
+Go to [randomwebsites.zapto.org](http://randomwebsites.zapto.org), and have fun - or download the folder and use it locally.

 ## Customization
 To modify the list of random sites: